xeolabs/xeometry-guide/viewerBookmarks.md

 ````

 For compactness, a bookmark only saves viewer state that differs from the defaults.
 Therefore, our bookmark only saved
-the updates that we programmed, such as the camera position, the model we loaded, its rotation, and the two hidden
+the updates that we programmed, such as the camera position, the model we loaded, its rotation, and the two objects that
-objects.
+we made transparent.

+#### Loading a bookmark

 We can now load the bookmark back into our viewer, or into a different viewer, to restore the scene that we created
 programmatically earlier: